THOMASELOVE/431-classes-2023/class13/README.md

 ## Announcements

 1. There is a [Minute Paper after Class 13](https://bit.ly/431-2023-minute-13), due Wednesday 2023-10-11 at noon.
 2. Quiz 1 results and an answer sketch will be available by class time on Thursday 2023-10-12.
-The Quiz 1 Google Form will **close at the start of class** today.
+    - **REMINDER** This note is a reminder to Dr. Love to close the Quiz 1 Google Form **at 1 PM** today.
 3. Project A Proposal Status [updates are here](https://github.com/THOMASELOVE/431-classes-2023/blob/main/projA/projectA_proposal.md).

 More to come.